Taught by Paul Plevakas Sensei

 Contact

-The first of the Niju-Kun: Never forget: karate begins with rei and ends with rei.
-Rei means courtesy or respect, and is represented in karate by bowing.
+The first of the Niju-Kun: Never forget Karate begins with rei and ends with rei.
+Rei means courtesy or respect, and is represented in Karate by bowing.
+You are recognizing your own highest self.

 Fall seven times, stand up eight.